About the Artist

 I was born in Albany in the Great Southern region of Western Australia, moving to Perth when I was quite young.
 As children we always had animals, mainly dogs but two cats and once a baby lamb that we nursed for a while.
 Even though we lived in the city we always spent our holidays in the country where I developed a passion for horses, cows and all the other animals we came across.

 Dogs especially are a big part of my life and I simply can’t imagine life without them.
-Right now I have an 8 year old black Labrador called Henry and he is absolutely the best dog in the world.
+Right now I have an 11 year old black Labrador called Henry and he is absolutely the best dog in the world.
 In March 2013 he developed lymphatic cancer which absolutely knocked me for six because the prognosis was that without chemotherapy he had only about six weeks to live.
-As difficult as the treatment was, it passed, and now over 3 years has passed and he is still with me.
-Every day is a gift because I know he can be taken at any time.
-The treatment is not usually permanent.
-To complete my family, I also share my house with a Pink and Grey Galah called Riley and a brown Burmese cat called Oscar.
+As difficult as the treatment was, it passed, and now over 5 years has passed and he is still with me.
+A couple of years ago he also had a nasty sarcoma on his spleen but that was removed and here he still is, amazing really.
+In 2017 I adopted a 6.5 year old Chocolate Labrador called Phoebe, and to complete the picture is Riley, a 6 year old Pink and Grey Galah.

 Professionally, I have a Bachelor of Arts in Visual Arts and a Graduate Diploma of Education.
 I have worked as an Art Teacher in Junior and Secondary schools and whilst I love teaching, what bothered me most about working full time was that it was extremely draining.
 There was absolutely no time or energy left for my own work.